kitaird/rl-gridworld/README.md

 # Installing and running the program
 All required packages are in resources/requirements.txt.
-To install the requirements, execute 'pip install -r resource/requirements.txt' Best practice is to create a 'venv' with python version 3.8, then install the requirements.txt using the command above with the created venv.
+To install the requirements, execute 'pip install -r resource/requirements.txt' Best practice is to create a 'venv' with python version 3.9, then install the requirements.txt using the command above with the created venv.

-Run the main.py file with python 3.8 to run the program!
+Run the main.py file with python 3.9 to run the program!

 ## References
-The drl_board.py is based on the python package 'game2dboard' with the MIT Licence.
+The drl_board.py is based on the python package 'game2dboard' which uses the provided MIT-Licence.